E84081210/AreaDetecion_CounterAndTracker/README.md

 - AreaDetection

-    - Target    : user define which area should focus on, i.e. where counter operate.
+    - Target    : user define which area should focus on, i.e. where counter operates.

-    - Ignore    : user define which area should be be ignoredd.
+    - Ignore    : user define which area should be ignored.

 - Counter

-    - Exit & Entrance : classify whether person is getting out or in the area.
+    - Exit & Entrance : classify whether the person is getting out or in the area.

-    - FlowCount       : total of flow count so far.
+    - FlowCount       : total flow count so far.

 - Application(optional)

-    - Once people enter area, you can do things like: sent email to host, open door, alert on screen, etc.
+    - Once people enter the area, you can do things like send an email to host, open the door, alert on the screen, etc.

 #### Methods

 - Tracker

-    - We will track object via the chage of central position, instead of using tracker from OpenCV, which is well optimized.
+    - We will track objects via the change of central position, instead of using tracker from OpenCV, which is well optimized.

-    - I also wrote a simple code about foundation of tracker, check **tracker_demo.py** if you are interested.
+    - I also wrote a simple code about the foundation of tracker, check **tracker_demo.py** if you are interested.

 - YOLOv4

     - Tracker needs the exact position of object, which means we have to apply object detection first.
-The exact position of object will return from it.
-The exact position of object will return from it.

 - TensorRT

     - speed up the process.
-I recommendyou take a look at [NVIDIA official website](https://developer.nvidia.com/tensorrt).
+I recommend you taking a look at [NVIDIA's official website](https://developer.nvidia.com/tensorrt).

 - Docker

-    - Build environment faster and automatically.
+    - Build the environment faster and automatically.

 ### This example is for...

-:heavy_check_mark: Want to learn object detecion, OpenCV visualization and tracker.
+:heavy_check_mark: Want to learn object detection, OpenCV, and visualization and tracker.

 :heavy_check_mark: Familiar with basic Python, especially class & object.

-:heavy_check_mark: Read [jkjung-avt/tensorrt_demo](https://github.com/jkjung-avt/tensorrt_demos) beforehead is more than better.
+:heavy_check_mark: Read [jkjung-avt/tensorrt_demo](https://github.com/jkjung-avt/tensorrt_demos) beforehand is more than better.

-:x: Looking for deeper TensorRT lesson.
+:x: Looking for a deeper TensorRT lesson.

 :x: Off-the-shelf product.
-The precision is about 90 %, and it will decrease in different scenario.
+The precision is about 90 %, and it will decrease in different scenarios.

 :x: Without NIVIDA Jetson device.